Luke Elliott Sommer

-Luke Elliott Sommer (born June 26, 1986, in Peachland, British Columbia) is a former US Army Ranger and bank robber.
-After almost two years under house arrest in Canada, he pleaded guilty on May 27, 2008 to the August 7, 2006 robbery of a branch of the Bank of America in Tacoma, Washington.
-Sommer is currently serving his sentence at Coleman II USP.
+Luke Elliott Sommer (born June 26, 1986, in Peachland, British Columbia) is a former US Army ranger and bank robber.
+After almost two years under house arrest in Canada, he pleaded guilty on May 27, 2008, to the August 7, 2006, robbery of a branch of the Bank of America in Tacoma, Washington.
+Sommer is currently serving his sentence at Coleman II United States Penitentiary.

 The heist and subsequent criminal charges

 On August 7, 2006, four men brandishing weapons robbed the Bank of America branch in South Tacoma of $54,011.
 While two robbers with automatic rifles covered the bank's entrances, the other two, with handguns, moved swiftly to confront the tellers.
 The gang's leader wielded a 9 mm Glock 19 with a red laser sight, which he pointed threateningly at the employees.
 While one of the door guards called out the elapsed time, Luke Elliott Sommer, the gang leader, vaulted over the teller counter and barged behind the bandit barrier into the cages, shouting threats and commands.
 He ordered the tellers to give him only stacks of banded $20, $50 and $100 bills and not to include any bait money, with prerecorded serial numbers, or dye packs.
 His assistant collected the money from the teller stations and took $20,000 from a money cart inside the vault.
 At the two-minute mark, the timekeeper shouted "Let's go!"
 The gang exited the bank with $54,011 stuffed into duffel bags, ran down a side street into an alley, jumped into a waiting automobile, and sped away.
 According to the bank surveillance camera, the robbery, executed with military precision, took place in just two minutes and 21 seconds.

 The gang were tracked down because they failed to remove the front license plate from their getaway vehicle.
 A bystander noted the number, and passed it to the police.
 Within three days of the robbery, FBI agents arrested Alex Blum at his parents' home in Greenwood Village, Colorado.
 Blum confessed to driving the getaway car, and named the other members of the gang, including Luke Elliott Sommer.

-On December 15, 2008 Sommer was sentenced to 24 years in prison and 5 years of supervised release for Conspiracy to Commit Armed Bank Robbery, Armed Bank Robbery, Brandishing a Firearm During and in Relation to a Crime of Violence, and Possession of an Unregistered Destructive Device (Hand Grenade).
+On December 15, 2008 Sommer was sentenced to 24 years in prison and 5 years of supervised release for conspiracy to commit armed bank robbery, armed bank robbery, brandishing a firearm during and in relation to a crime of violence, and possession of an unregistered destructive device (a hand grenade).

-Sommer is also facing several firearm related charges in the Saanich area of BC, Canada, involving the possession and concealment of a small handgun.
-Sommer was arrested by RCMP officers in Kelowna British Columbia while attending a court ordered meeting with his bail supervisor.
-He was arrested on the weapons charge by several plainclothes officers, and was held in Kelowna City cells for several hours before being released on bail.

 Sommer was sentenced to an additional 20 years in prison on March 8, 2010 for assaulting a co-defendant and plotting to kill a federal prosecutor.